oconn/redux-track-request/README.md

 ### Pagination

 `redux-request-tracker` automatically parses the [Link Header](https://tools.ietf.org/html/rfc5988) if your server supports it.
 GitHub has a [good example](https://developer.github.com/guides/traversing-with-pagination/) of how this works.

+### Roadmap

+1. I want to add some components that are useful for working with the request history object returned from `getAppHistory`.

 ### Suggestions?